 Find places to cool off during the day

 There are many different ways you can do this.
 As much as technology changes and RVs get better suited for insulation and keeping regulated temperature, it still can be very difficult to control the weather.
 This is a lot more noticeable when the weather is really hot or very cold.
-Thus one of the best ways to avoid sweating in an RV is staying out of it during the hottest part of the day.
+Thus one of the best ways to avoid sweating in an RV is to stay out of it during the hottest part of the day.

 Many campgrounds nowadays have pools which you can cool off and sunbathe during the day.
 Many towns have recreation centers with indoor and outdoor pools that have daily rates for visitors.
-If those options fail you, look for swimming lakes or the ocean, depending what type of location you are at.
+If those options fail you, look for swimming lakes or the ocean, depending on what type of location you are at.

 Ice is your friend

 For those unbearable hot days, ice will be your best friend.
 Depending on what type of RV you rent, always have ice on hand either in a freezer or in a cooler.
 During a hot day, ice on the back of your neck can cool you down instantly.
 Also making your own ice packs is a great way to continually reuse ice to cool off during a hot day.

 How to make your own ice pack:

 - 1 cup rubbing alcohol

 - 2 quart or gallon size bags

 There are a few ways to sleep a bit cooler for one of those relentless hot nights, particularly in areas with high humidity.
 Sleeping by an open window is obviously the best choice.
 Some other options are placing a mat on the floor as heat does rise.
 Another trick is to shower before bedtime and not dry your hair, that way your head will stay cooler, keeping your entire body cooler.